Does a Security Analyst Trust Machine Learning Technology

 - protects users from false alarms’ effects

-- Context-Based – Distrust could be resulted when ‘what’ and ‘why’ reasoning is absent around the queries like:
+- Context-Based – Distrust could result when ‘what’ and ‘why’ reasoning is absent around the queries like:

-- Why have the algorithm has defined an individual as a risky person?
+- Why has the algorithm has defined an individual as a risky person?

 - What does that particular output mean?